selkies-project/selkies-gstreamer/docs/README.md

 **Please read [Troubleshooting](usage.md#troubleshooting-and-faqs) first, then use [Discord](https://discord.gg/wDNGDeSW5F) or [GitHub Discussions](https://github.com/selkies-project/selkies-gstreamer/discussions) for support questions.
 Please only use [Issues](https://github.com/selkies-project/selkies-gstreamer/issues) for technical inquiries or bug reports.**

+**NOTE: this project is licensed under the [Mozilla Public License, version 2.0](https://www.mozilla.org/en-US/MPL/2.0/FAQ/), which obliges to share modified code files licensed by MPL-2.0 when distributed externally, but does not apply for any larger work outside this project, which might be open-source or proprietary under any license of choice.**

 [**What is Selkies-GStreamer?**](design.md)

 [**Getting Started**](start.md)